heteronormativity – the social enforcement of heterosexual relations to the occlusion of all other possibilities for sexual desire and expression.

 privilege – unearned advantages which are conferred systematically to members of a social group, in virtue of their group membership.
 [See also oppression and myth of meritocracy]

-– a gathering of people to disrupt the status quo or to publicly interrogate or delegitimize an institution.
+protest – a gathering of people to disrupt the status quo or to publicly interrogate or delegitimize an institution.
 For example, in 1903 Mary Harris (Mother) Jones led children working in factories in Pennsylvania on a 200-mile march to then-President Roosevelt’s house on Long Island, with

 their maimed fingers, held high in the air to protest the exploitation of child laborers.